-- 5 DPT (diphtheria, pertussis, tetanus) The Tdap booster is required at 11 years of age if more than 2 yrs since previous dose.
+• 5 DPT (diphtheria, pertussis, tetanus) The Tdap booster is required at 11 years of age if more than 2 yrs since previous dose.
 All students in the 7th-12th grades are required to have 1 dose of Tdap regardless of the interval since the last dose of Td (tetanus/diphtheria).
-This is to improve pertussis (whooping cough) immunity due to increasing outbreaks. - 4 OPV (oral polio)-The last dose of the OPV inoculations must have been received after the fourth birthday. - 2 MMR (measles, mumps, rubella); state mandate requires student to have a total of two. - A tetanus booster is required ten years after the last DPT. - 2 varicella (chicken pox) or proof of prior varicella disease is provided.
-(1 prior to preschool and 2nd prior to Kindergarten) - Hepatitis B series vaccination. - 3 Hib (Haemophilus influenzae type b) required for children less than 5 yrs of age in early childhood programs. - 4 PCV7 (Pneumococcal conjugate) required for children less than 5 yrs of age in early childhood programs.
+This is to improve pertussis (whooping cough) immunity due to increasing outbreaks.

+• 4 OPV (oral polio)-The last dose of the OPV inoculations must have been received after the fourth birthday.

+• 2 MMR (measles, mumps, rubella); state mandate requires student to have a total of two.

+• A tetanus booster is required ten years after the last DPT.

+• 2 varicella (chicken pox) or proof of prior varicella disease is provided.
+(1 prior to preschool and 2^{nd} prior to Kindergarten)

+• Hepatitis B series vaccination.

+• 3 Hib (Haemophilus influenzae type b) required for children less than 5 yrs of age in early childhood programs.

-• 2 Hepatitis A required for children less than 5 yrs of age in early childhood programs.
+• 4 PCV7 (Pneumococcal conjugate) required for children less than 5 yrs of age in early childhood programs.